 How long after the delay can I claim compensation in Poland?

-Polish civil law gives you one of the most generous windows in the EU.
-Under Article 118 of the Kodeks cywilny, the general prescription period for monetary claims is currently 6 years for claims that arose after 9 July 2018 and 10 years for older claims, with the year-end rounding rule.
-The CJEU confirmed in Cuadrench Moré (C-139/11) that national prescription periods apply to EU 261 claims, so you have far longer to act than passengers in many neighbouring countries.
+Polish law gives you one of the tightest windows in the EU.
+Under Article 205c ust.
+7 of the Prawo lotnicze the prescription period for an EU 261 claim is one year from the day of the flight; the general Civil Code terms of six and ten years do not reach it.
+The CJEU confirmed in Cuadrench Moré (C-139/11) that national prescription periods apply to EU 261 claims, so you have far less time to act than passengers in many neighbouring countries.

 Does it matter that I flew a low-cost airline like Ryanair or Wizz Air?